-- (b) the second instalment (payable before grant of visa) is nil. - (3) Other: - (a) An application must be made at the place, and in the manner, (if any) specified by the Minister in a legislative instrument made for this item under subregulation 2.07(5). - (b) Applicant must be in Australia but not in immigration clearance. - (c) Either:
+- (a) An application must be made at the place, and in the manner, (if any) specified by the Minister in a legislative instrument made for this item under subregulation 2.07(5). - (b) Applicant must be in Australia but not in immigration clearance. - (c) Either: - (i) the applicant has made a valid application for a substantive visa that has not been finally determined; or - (ii) both of the following apply: - (A) application has been made, within statutory time limits, for judicial review of a decision in relation to the applicant's substantive visa application, and the judicial proceedings (including proceedings on appeal, if any) have not been completed; - (B) the applicant held a Bridging C (Class WC) visa granted on the basis of the applicant's substantive visa application. - (ca) Applicant must be: - (i) a person who is immigration cleared; or - (ii) an eligible non-citizen referred to in subregulation 2.20(6). - (d) Applicant: - (i) was not the holder of a substantive visa when he or she made the substantive visa application referred to in paragraph (c); and - (ii) does not hold a Bridging E (Class WE) visa (other than a Bridging E (Class WE) visa granted under regulation 2.24A); and - (iii) has not held a Bridging E (Class WE) visa (other than a Bridging E (Class WE) visa granted under regulation 2.24A) since he or she last held a substantive visa. - (da) Either: - (i) the applicant is not a person in respect of whom a weapons of mass destruction determination has been made; or - (ii) if the applicant is a person in respect of whom a weapons of mass destruction determination has been made-the Foreign Minister, or a person authorised by the Foreign Minister, has subsequently determined that the applicant is no longer a person whose presence in Australia may be directly or indirectly associated with the proliferation of weapons of mass destruction.

-- (i) the applicant has made a valid application for a substantive visa that has not been finally determined; or - (ii) both of the following apply: - (A) application has been made, within statutory time limits, for judicial review of a decision in relation to the applicant's substantive visa application, and the judicial proceedings (including proceedings on appeal, if any) have not been completed; - (B) the applicant held a Bridging C (Class WC) visa granted on the basis of the applicant's substantive visa application. - (ca) Applicant must be: - (i) a person who is immigration cleared; or - (ii) an eligible non-citizen referred to in subregulation 2.20(6). - (d) Applicant: - (i) was not the holder of a substantive visa when he or she made the substantive visa application referred to in paragraph (c); and - (ii) does not hold a Bridging E (Class WE) visa; and - (iii) has not held a Bridging E (Class WE) visa since he or she last held a substantive visa. - (e) Applicant is not in immigration detention or in criminal detention and has not escaped from either immigration detention or criminal detention. - (f) Application by a person claiming to be a member of the family unit of a person who is an applicant for a Bridging C (Class WC) visa may be made at the same time and place as, and combined with, the application by that person. - (4) Subclasses:
+- (e) Applicant is not in immigration detention or in criminal detention and has not escaped from either immigration detention or criminal detention. - (f) Application by a person claiming to be a member of the family unit of a person who is an applicant for a Bridging C (Class WC) visa may be made at the same time and place as, and combined with, the application by that person. - (4) Subclasses: